shidi1985/academic-kickstart/content/post/2020-IEEETSG-WECC Load Modeling_DRL/index.md

 +++
-title = "Paper on Global Sensitivity Analysis for Load Modeling is accepted by IEEE TSG." date = 2020-03-01T00:00:00
+title = "Paper on WECC Load Modeling using Deep Reinforcement Learning is accepted by IEEE TSG." date = 2020-03-05T00:00:00

 # List format.
 #   0 = Simple